fahim-5/EngineerPad/README.md

 This repository is licensed under the **MIT License**.
 Feel free to use, fork, and adapt it for your own learning journey.

 ---

+## AI Prompt

+Title :

+Your task for this title is:

+A. Write a complete Markdown file Related to the topic.
+B.Explain well with examples.
+C.Try to follow a beginner-friendly approach so that any student can understand all topics.
+D.Add as many relevant points as possible but do now write Extra things.

+E.Write a clean and very smooth Markdown file.6.Use standard Markdown syntex.

+Remember carefully : Do not add any extra text.
+Write only the content related to the title so that I can copy and paste directly without any modifications

+---